ninivert/Swing-bye-py/README.md

 - [X] Make functional level editor
 - [X] Allow for exporting worlds from the editor
 - [ ] Allow to add ship in editor

+Structure

+- [ ] use git submodules for the pybind11-smart_holder dependency